codyburleson/obsidian-4th-brain/README.md

 ## Planned Features

-Multi-Channel Publishing: Seamlessly publish Obsidian notes to various platforms (Medium, Substack, etc.) with smart format adaptation
+- **Multi-Channel Publishing:** Seamlessly publish Obsidian notes to various platforms (Medium, Substack, etc.) with smart format adaptation
-Community Integration: Share and discover PKM patterns and mental models within the community AI Augmentation: Leverage AI agents that understand PKM standards and help maintain knowledge base consistency Self-Hosted Publishing: Alternative to Obsidian Publish with unique customization options
+- **Community Integration:** Share and discover PKM patterns and mental models within the community
+- **AI Augmentation:** Leverage AI agents that understand PKM standards and help maintain knowledge base consistency
+- **Self-Hosted Publishing:** Alternative to Obsidian Publish with unique customization options

 ## Development Status

 This project is in its early stages of development.
 We are committed to building in public and welcome community involvement from the start.
 Current focus areas:

-- Setting up the self-hosted publishing platform
+- Setting up the self-hosted publishing platform (based on [Supabase](https://supabase.com/))
 - Building the foundational plugin architecture
 - Establishing community standards framework
 - Designing the agent system architecture